rasteiner/kirby-simplemde/README.md

 ### Page link

 As of version 1.1.2 this field will automatically hide modules and modules container pages with the title `_modules` from the page list.
-To include the modules you can add this to your `config.php`:
+To include them you can add this to your `config.php`:

 ```
 c::set('simplemde.excludeModules', false);